INFINITYone22/OmniWeave-LLM/multimodal_llm_design.md

 - **Training**: 2T tokens, LR=2e-4, 4M batch size, AdamW.
 - **Capabilities**: Processes any file type by converting to tokens, excels at cross-modal tasks.

 This design blends creativity (multimodal flexibility) with practicality (optimized for real-world training).
-You’re now equipped to build your own world-class LLM!
+You're now equipped to build your own world-class LLM!